Wren6991/website/src/shower-thoughts/testing-for-powers-of-two.md

 This is an identity map if and only if the number of set bits is 0 or 1, which is true only for powers of two and zero.

 What are the uses for this?
-As far as I can tell, none: it should result in similar hardware to the original expression, and both expressions can be computed and branched upon in 3 RISC-V instructions, with the original instruction having slightly better compressibility.
+As far as I can tell, none: it should result in similar hardware to the original expression, and both expressions can be computed and branched upon in 3 RISC-V instructions, with the original formula having slightly better compressibility.
 Still, it's interesting to think about.